-This is a free dissemination workshop for the Urban Flood Resilience: Property Flood Resilience Database project.
-Three workshops will be taking place across the UK over a series of dates in September.
-Workshop locations include, Liverpool, Watford (England) and Ravenscraig (Scotland) – see below for dates and booking.
+This is a free dissemination workshop for the Urban Flood Resilience: Property Flood Resilience Database project, and will be held in Liverpool.
+This is one of three workshops, with alternative locations in Watford (England) and Ravenscraig (nr Motherwell) – see below for dates and booking.

 On 27th April, Business In The Community (BITC)’s Business Emergency Resilience Group (BERG) hosted their Annual Resilience Day at the Building Research Establishment (BRE) in Watford.